Skip to content

 • Needs code modifications to properly consume the prerendered HTML

-• This is where you’ll make the integration changes described below
+• This repository is where you make the integration changes described below

-How they connect: The App Builder app publishes prerendered HTML to Edge Delivery Services at URLs matching your product pages (e.g., /products/acme-widget/SKU123).
-When a visitor (or crawler) requests a product page, Edge Delivery Services serves this prerendered HTML.
-Your storefront’s JavaScript then enhances the page by replacing the static HTML with the interactive PDP drop-in.
+How they connect: The App Builder app publishes prerendered HTML to its own blob store.
+The AEM Admin API configures the link to that blob store in your Edge Delivery Services configuration file as an overlay.
+The prerendered HTML is then served at URLs matching your product pages (for example, /products/acme-widget/sku123 - note that SKUs must be lowercase in URLs).
+When a visitor (or crawler) requests a product page, Edge Delivery Services serves this prerendered HTML from the overlay.
+Your storefront JavaScript then enhances the page by replacing the static HTML with the interactive PDP drop-in.

 Loading diagram...